Coconut Milk Braised Chicken

 What to serve with coconut milk braised chicken

-You'll DEFINITELY want something that you can pour the sauce over.
-Rice or cauliflower rice are two favorite sides that go well with this chicken.
+You’ll DEFINITELY want something that you can pour the sauce over.
+Rice or coconut rice are two favorite sides that go well with this chicken.
 As far as veggies go, we love these recipes:

 Coconut Milk Braised Chicken Recipe